First an analogy to help understand why dealing with criticism as an author is important:

 Dealing with Criticism: Haters

-Of course, as well as the reasonable criticism, there are haters and trolls: people on the internet whose sole joy in life is causing people pain by criticizing them and bringing them down.
-Personal attacks, providing a critique of your work without actually reading it, and attempting to ruin your reputation are all par for the course with trolls.
+Of course, as well as the reasonable criticism, there are haters and trolls: people on the internet whose sole joy in life is causing people pain by criticising them and bringing them down.
+Personal attacks, criticising your work without actually reading it, and attempting to ruin your reputation are all par for the course with trolls.

 Never, never, never respond to a troll.
 Do not defend or explain yourself.
 It just encourages them.